Digital Marketing Agency Strategy Deep Dive with Eric Sui

 - ProfitWell – Subscription growth

-Eric Siu is a really impressive guy, who has made it on his own and play by his own rules.
-But despite his success, he’s gracious and humble and it was a pleasure to speak with him.
+Eric Siu is a really impressive guy, who has made it on his own and plays by his own rules.
+But despite his success, he’s gracious and humble, and speaking with him was a pleasure.

 There are a lot of digital marketing agencies out there.
-But there aren’t a lot of people who you necessarily want to hang with.
+But there aren’t many you necessarily want to hang with.
 Eric is one of those people.
-He’s relaXED, easygoing and not at all full of himself, despite the fact that given his extraordinary success, he’s actually entitled to be so.
+He’s relaxed, easygoing, and not full of himself, even though, given his extraordinary success, he may be entitled to be so.